 Game Of Thrones Filming Locations

 Arguably one of the most globally popular TV series in history, Game of Thrones has certainly boasted some incredible real-life scenic backdrops.
 For those of you not sure where those epic battles scenes were filmed or whether you really can go and visit the ancient castles, grab your passport and travel backpack and book that annual vacation!
 We’re about to take you on a whistle-stop tour of 10 Amazing Game Of Thrones Filming Locations.
-Just be warned, you’re likely to encounter plenty of other GOT fans at these locations.
+Just be warned, you’re likely to encounter plenty of other Game Of Thrones fans at these locations.
 From Ireland to Iceland, Morocco to Malta the seven kingdoms span several real-life continents, taking in eight different countries.
 So if you’re looking for a more adventurous and entertaining holiday this year, then hop on board the Games of Thrones express!

 Belfast, Northern Ireland